Telugu language: Word order

 The basic word order in Telugu is subject-object-verb (SOV).

-The example above can also be interpreted as 'Ambedkar will go to school', depending on the context, but it does not affect the SOV order.

 Noun classes (gender)

 As with other Dravidian languages, gender in Telugu follows a semantic system, in the sense that it is mostly the meaning of the word which defines the noun class to which it belongs.
 There are three noun classes: masculine (human males, he-gender), feminine (human females, she-gender), and neuter (all non-humans, it-gender).
 The gender of most nouns is encoded through agreement/indexation in pronominal suffixes rather than overtly on the noun.

 In terms of the verbal agreement system, genders in marking on the Telugu verb only occur in the third person.